ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 5 - Grafana server.md

     - `server` container\
       Only one container will run in this pod.

       - The `image` is the Alpine-based version of Grafana Open Source (there is also an Enterprise edition of Grafana).
-The particularity here is that, [by recommendation of the Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-docker/#run-the-grafana-main-branch), it is better to use the image from the `grafana/grafana-dev` branch rather than the main one and pick a specific tagged version like `12.4.0-21524955964`.
+The particularity here is that, [by recommendation from the Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-docker/#run-the-grafana-main-branch), it is better to use the image from the `grafana/grafana-dev` branch rather than the main one and pick a specific tagged version like `12.4.0-21524955964`.

         This is to avoid unexpected issues when a new commit enters in the main Grafana branch that could potentially disrupt the Grafana instance running in your setup.
 In other words, Grafana recommends to keep total control of the version run in your Kubernetes cluster.
 Where possible (when version tags are available), you have already seen this criteria applied in previous deployments of this guide.